NETSCAN-dev/NETSCAN-documents/l2c.md

   - --rc chain.rc
   > set runcard file

-  - --binary-input [ netscan_data_types_ui.h -- ]
+  - --binary-input [ record-size ]
   > tell l2c that input linklet-dump-files are in binary format ( i.e. created with option '--format 0' )
-  > you need to give 2nd and 3rd ('--') arguments to read customized-binary-linklet-dump-file correctly.
+  > you need to give record-size in byte as a 2nd argument,
+  > if your binary file is a subset or superset of linklet_t and has different record-size.

   - --output-isolated-linklet
   > *This option is for t2l-x only.*